Mounika1494/ECEN5023/README.md

 # This repository is for the course ECEN5023 - Mobile Computing and Internet of Things
-# at University of COlorado Boulder by Proffessor Keith Graham
+# University of COlorado Boulder by Professor Keith Graham

 # Description : This courses introduces the concept of energy efficinet coding standards for
 #               current day low power requirements